The six dumbest ideas in computer security? 🤔

 Another place where "Default Permit" crops up is in how we typically approach code execution on our systems.
 The default is to permit anything on your machine to execute if you click on it, unless its execution is denied by something like an antivirus program or a spyware blocker.
 If you think about that for a few seconds, you'll realize what a dumb idea that is.
 On my computer here I run about 15 different applications on a regular basis.
 There are probably another 20 or 30 installed that I use every couple of months or so.
 I still don't understand why operating systems are so dumb that they let any old virus or piece of spyware execute without even asking me.
 That's "Default Permit."

-Operating systems don't let anything execute without asking you.
-Every process on your computer is started by something you authorized.
-If you double click on an executable file in a typical desktop environment, you are telling the operating system "I want to execute this", and if you authorize the execution of that file, you also authorize whatever child process it starts - that's how processes work.
+Operating systems *don't* let anything execute without asking you.
+When you double click on an executable file in a typical desktop environment, you are telling the operating system "I want to execute this".
 This isn't an application of Default Permit, it's just a computer doing what you tell it.
 Welcome to being the sysadmin.

-I would assume he knows better than this and is trying to dumb it down for a non-technical audience, except that this paragraph isn't a dumbed-down version of a legitimate point, it's just a nonsense point.
+I would assume he knows better than this and is trying to dumb it down for a non-technical audience, but this paragraph isn't a dumbed-down version of a legitimate point, it's just a nonsense point.

 Why is "Enumerating Badness" a dumb idea?
 It's a dumb idea because sometime around 1992 the amount of Badness in the Internet began to vastly outweigh the amount of Goodness.
 For every harmless, legitimate, application, there are dozens or hundreds of pieces of malware, worm tests, exploits, or viral code.
 Examine a typical antivirus package and you'll see it knows about 75,000+ viruses that might infect your machine.
 Compare that to the legitimate 30 or so apps that I've installed on my machine...